Emanem/skyrim-pm/README.md

 ## How to run
 ```
 Usage: ./skyrim-pm [options] <mod1.7z> <mod2.rar> <mod3...>
-Executes skyrim-pm 0.1.1
+Executes skyrim-pm 0.1.2

--s,--sse-data   Use specified Skyrim SE data directory.
+-s,--sse-data   Use specified Skyrim SE Data directory.
 If not set, skyrim-pm
                 will try to invoke 'locate' to find it and use the first entry
+-x,--data-ext   Try to extract the archive no matter what even when ModuleConfig.xml
+                can't be found.
+In this case all files which match a given criteria
+                will be extracted and saved under the specified Data directory
 --log           Print log on std::cerr (default not set)
 --xml-debug     Print xml debug info for ModuleConfig.xml
 --no-colors     Do not display terminal colors/styles